pgpbpadilla/pgpbpadilla.github.io/_drafts/knetledge-memoir.liquid.md

 to ask the questions in the case of the Oracle, and in order to provide the student profile and learning goals.

-Another interesting question is whether it is possible to build a system that autonomously analyzes the network of knowledge to perform such tasks?
+Automation is great but autonomy is even better.
+Can we build a system that autonomously analyzes the network of knowledge to perform such tasks?
 Namely, identify and create missing connections, create new nodes in the network, formulate new questions and answer them, and re-organize the knowledge in the